Developing Rift Valley fever vaccines that optimally combine efficacy and safety

-BunyaVax applies its Bunya LIVE platform technology to create safe live-attenuated vaccines against bunyaviruses such as Rift Valley Fever.
-Live-attenuated vaccines hold great promise, as these vaccines can be produced cost-effectively and generally provide long-lasting protection after a single vaccination.
+BunyaVax applies its 4s technology to create live-attenuated vaccines against bunyaviruses such as Rift Valley fever virus.
+Live-attenuated vaccines hold great promise, as these vaccines can be produced cost-effectively and provide long-lasting protection after a single vaccination.

-The Bunya LIVE technology is based on an avirulent Rift Valley fever virus (RVFV).
-This avirulent RVFV was developed previously by splitting the M genome segment of the virus into two separate segments.
+The 4s technology is based on splitting the M genome segment of the virus into two separate segments.
 This resulted in a four-segmented RVFV (RVFV-4s).
-RVFV-4s was shown to be completely avirulent in the most susceptible target animals.
+RVFV-4s was shown to be completely avirulent in mice, sheep, goats, cattle and nonhuman primates.
 To optimize vaccine safety, the NSs protein, which is the major virulence factor of the virus, was removed from the genome.
-The resulting live-attenuated virus can be designed to express a gene of interest.

-Excellent efficacy and safety of Bunya LIVE vaccines was demonstrated by:
+Excellent efficacy and safety of 4s vaccines was demonstrated by:

-Induction of sterile immunity after a single vaccination of lambs.
+Induction of sterile immunity after a single vaccination of lambs, goats and cattle.

 Creation of a nonspreading Rift Valley fever virus.
 Kortekaas J, Oreshkova N, Cobos-Jiménez V, Vloet RP, Potgieter CA, Moormann RJM.
 J Virol.
 2011 Dec;85(23):12622-30.